 Though I follow the MLB, NFL and NBA (and most college sports) like a fiend, I never took interest in the NHL.
 The sport of hockey just seemed so...out there to me.
 Who in their right mind would say to themselves "You know what?
 Playing a game of football on a friction-less surface (with sharp blades to guide us) with giant sticks and a rock hard puck sounds awesome"?
 Whoever that guy was (Wikipedia tells me it was a bunch of nutjob Dutch, Germans, etc) was wildly delusional.

-But he had some balls.
+But he had some guts.

 It's because of the danger of hockey that I always respected it.
 That respect first came when I was in middle school, when every kid was starting to truly understand their role within the world of sports.
 I played baseball, but I joined the roller hockey league because all of my friends were in it and without any experience, gave it a shot.

 I quit midseason blaming a "devastating" finger injury.
 This was acceptable in every other sport I played where I was too lazy to go on - but not in hockey.
 Kids at 12 years old were playing with dislocated shoulders, broken fingers, even concussions.
 I was in a different world.
-This was not baseball.

 Throughout the years following, I'd ignore hockey and even make fun of my friends who watched it and cared about this foreign league called the NHL.
 My friend Jake and I would join our friends fantasy hockey leagues only to mock it.
 Up until last year, I didn't care about hockey and never intended on doing so.
 It wasn't until one of my best friends Mike asked me to come along to an Islander game that I felt an appreciate for the sport, it's fans and the absolute absurdity of it all.
 More than anything though, it was the badge of honor for that absurdity it's fans wore that turned me on to the scene.